 Millerton Lake/San Joaquin River

-Upcoming tournaments have brought more fishermen to Millerton, and all of the action is on the bottom at depths from 40 to 70 feet with Texas-rigged or dart head shad-patterned plastics.
-Numbers of bass can be found, but the overall size is small with a 9-pound limit being a top weight.
-Vertically jigging spoons are picking up a few fish.
-The reaction bite should start with the inflow of water through the creeks.
-There were no reports of striped bass during the current week.
-All boats must fill out a Quagga mussel self-inspection form before launching, and a low-emissions sticker is essential on all motorized craft.
-The lake rose 1.5 feet to 487.1 feet in elevation and 35 percent of capacity.
+The bass bite has become more difficult over the past week with the best action remaining on the bottom with plastics on the drop-shot or darthead on the bottom at depths to 50 feet.
+Limits in the 7- to 9-pound range are possible, but anglers have to work hard to fill a limit of quality bass.
+Striper fishing picked up for a few linesides up the river arm near Finegold, while bass anglers are picking up stripers after hooking a spotted bass.
+Regular striper anglers at the lake are asking for anglers to release any stripers if possible after pictures – since the fish are not reproducing.
+All boats must fill out a Quagga mussel self-inspection form before launching, and a low-emissions sticker is necessary on all motorized craft.
+Millerton is rising slowly, and it is currently at 488.92 feet in elevation and 35 percent of capacity.
 In the lower San Joaquin, minimal action or interest remains the story.
-Trout plants have not started but are scheduled for Woodward Park Pond and Sycamore Island this week.
+Trout plants on the river have not started, but Woodward Park Pond and Sycamore Island Pond have been planted recently.
 There are new regulations on the lower San Joaquin, and from Friant Dam downstream to the Highway 140 Bridge only two hatchery trout or hatchery steelhead are allowed with a total of four hatchery trout or hatchery steelhead in possession.
 Call: Fresno Fisherman’s Warehouse, (559) 225-1838; Valley Rod & Gun, (559) 292-3474.

 New Melones Reservoir/Tulloch